beheashta/Data-Structures-in-Python/README.md

-# CP164
+# Data Structures I
 CP164 - Data Structures I
-Some of my course work for CP164 - Data Structures I Course at Wilfrid Laurier University
+Some of my coursework and implementation of various data structures for this class at Wilfrid Laurier University\